-Application and Other Explanatory Material

-Resources (Ref: Para.
-32)

-Human Resources

-Engagement Team Members Assigned to Each Engagement (Ref: Para.
-32(d))

-A96.
-ISA (UK) 220 (Revised July 2021)1 addresses the responsibility of the engagement partner to determine that members of the engagement team, and any auditor's external experts and internal auditors who provide direct assistance who are not part of the engagement team, collectively have the appropriate competence and capabilities, including sufficient time, to perform the engagement.
-ISA (UK) 600 (Revised)2 expands on how ISA (UK) 220 (Revised July 2021) is to be applied in relation to an audit of group financial statements.
-The responses designed and implemented by the firm to address the competence and capabilities of engagement team members assigned to the engagement may include policies or procedures that address:

-- Information that may be obtained by the engagement partner and factors to consider in determining that the engagement team members assigned to the engagement, including those assigned by the firm's network, another network firm or service provider, have the competence and capabilities to perform the engagement. - How concerns about the competence and capabilities of engagement team members, in particular those assigned by the firm's network, another network firm or service provider, may be resolved.

-Information and Communication (Ref: Para.
+Application and Other Explanatory Material Resou rces (Ref: Para.
+32) ••• Humar n Resources Engage ement Team Members Assigned to Each Engagement (Ref: Para.
+32(d)) 8 t I k i determine that members of the engagement team, and any auditor's external experts and internal auditors who provide direct assistance who are not part of the engagement team, collectively have the appropriate competence and capabilities, including sufficient time, to perform the engagement.
+SA (UK) 600 (Revised September 2022) 2 expands on how ISA (UK) 220 (Revised July 2021) is to be applied in relation to an audit of group financial statements.
+The responses designed and implemented by the firm to address the competence and capabilities of engagement team members assigned to the engagement may include policies or procedures that address: • Information that may be obtained by the engagement partner and factors to consider in determining that the engagement team members assigned to the engagement, including those assigned by the firm's network, another network firm or service provider, have the competence and capabilities to perform the engagement. • How concerns about the competence and capabilities of engagement team members, in particular those assigned by the firm's network, another network firm or service provider, may be resolved. ••• Inform nation and Communication (Ref: Para.
 33)